I could barely feel my legs anymore as the public jeep filled with twenty-five people and two goats turned left from the paved highway.

 I was headed to a Maasai village in the middle of nowhere.

-I had been a few times already to several Maasai villages, or at least what I thought they were and in many ways, they had left me with inconclusive feelings about the tribe.
+I’d been a few times already to several Maasai villages, or at least what I thought were and in many ways, they had left me with inconclusive feelings about the tribe.

 My friend Kinaru, a Maasai man who is native to the village I was headed to, later told me that many of the villages near the Serengeti and Kilimanjaro are unreal, often created by people from other tribes who simply dress up as Maasai for visitors on their way to a safari.